LUMIERE DURHAM 2015

 Commissioned by Garage Museum of Contemporary Art for Art Experiment 2013 (Moscow).

-Simple, bright and playful, CLOUD was an interactive sculpture built from 6,000 incandescent light bulbs.
+An interactive sculpture built from 6,000 incandescent light bulbs.

 Artist duo Caitlind r.c.
 Brown and Wayne Garrett (Calgary, Canada) work with a variety of mediums and materials, ranging from artificial light to re-appropriated architectural debris.
 Beckoning viewers with interactive contexts and novel materials, their projects invite strangers to share in experiential moments.
 Mass-produced objects are often used to reference cities as immeasurable masses of materials, people, and situations, evoking the possibility of renewed understanding through a minute shift in perspective.
 Previous works have appeared at: Garage Museum of Contemporary Art (Moscow, Russia), Pera Museum (Istanbul, Turkey), Whanki Museum (Seoul, South Korea), I Light Marina Bay (Singapore), GLOW Forum of Light + Architecture (Eindhoven, Netherlands), and elsewhere.